touchsell/rails-test/README.md

 NOT EXPECTED

 * tests but you can create some if that allows you to speed up development
-* complex UI, basic HTML only, no CSS or Javascript required
+* complex UI, we only need basic HTML, no CSS or Javascript required
 * multiple format requests, only HTML but think about it as a possible evolution

 ## Explanations